ImaneMekkaoui1/Strings-and-Arrays-Java/README.md

 Identify the highest and lowest grades.
 Search for a specific grade and display how many students achieved it.

-### Performance:
-- Primitive arrays provide direct memory access with zero object overhead
-- Making the solution both memory-efficient and fast.

-### Approach:
-- This method was chosen for its simplicity and reliability
-- Offering a straightforward way to implement sorting and searching algorithms.
 ### The operations include:
 1. Sorting grades in ascending order
 2. Calculating the average grade